 Assess the Current State

-- Best practice: Have several people simultaneously do this exercise silently, each with their own card deck.
-This isn’t because we want to sell more card decks; it’s because working alone allows individuals to land on scenarios they find relevant without being influenced by the rest of the group.
+• Best practice: Instruct the group to complete the card sort silently on their own, each with their own card deck.
+This will allow individuals to land on the situation cards they find most relevant without being influenced by the rest of the group.

-As participants go through the scenarios, form a stack of hits and misses.
-A good facilitator will prompt thoughtful conversations when team members disagree over what is and what isn’t a relevant scenario the organization is currently facing.
+As a facilitator prompt thoughtful conversations when team members disagree over what is and what isn’t a relevant scenario the organization is currently facing.

 Prioritize Situations